microsoft/hands-on-lab-github-copilot/docs/workshop.md

 ## Infra As Code

-Copilot can also help you write Infrastructure as code.
-It can generate code for `Terraform, ARM, Bicep, Pulumi, etc...` and also `Kubernetes manifest files`.
+Copilot can also help you write Infrastructure as Code.
+It can generate code for `ARM, Bicep, Terraform, Pulumi, etc...` and also `Kubernetes manifest files`.

 ### Bicep

-Open the `main.bicep`file in `iac/bicep` folder and start typing prompts at the end of the file to add new resources:
+Create a new file `main.bicep` in the `iac/bicep` folder of the project and start typing the following prompt:

 ```js
 // Container Registry